-Approximately 16 outstanding scholars and practitioners from the U.S. and abroad will be selected to participate in the program as Fulbright Arctic Initiative Scholars through an open, merit-based competition.
-At least four of the program participants will be selected from the United States and at least one participant will be selected from each of the other Arctic Council member states.
-Co-Lead Scholars will provide intellectual leadership throughout the Program, in addition to mentoring program participants, connecting program scholars to other international experts, and facilitating discussion and collaboration among the Arctic Initiative Scholars.
+Approximately 16 outstanding scholars and practitioners from the U.S. and abroad will be selected to participate in the program as Fulbright Arctic Initiative Scholars through an open, merit‐based competition.
+At least four of the scholars will be selected from the United States and at least one scholar will be selected from each of the other Arctic Council member states.
+Co-Lead Scholars will provide intellectual leadership and support throughout the Program, in addition to mentoring program participants, connecting program scholars to other international experts, and facilitating discussion and collaboration among the Scholars.
 Program activities will take place over 18 months starting in the fall 2020.